-No-Bake Chocolate-Covered Fluffernutter Cookies are simple, delicious treats that can be made in just a few minutes!
+No-Bake Chocolate-Covered Fluffernutter Cookies are delicious treats that can be made in just a few minutes!
 An easy cookie recipe perfect for parties & holiday celebrations.

 There are few things more simple or more delicious than these amazing chocolate covered fluffernutter "cookies."
 These go by a few names - Ritz Cookies, Cracker Cookies, New Mom Cookies, Knarr Cookies, Ho-Ho's, and a handful of other family specific names.
 No matter what you call them, you are going to love making and eating these simple treats.
 These might be a no-brainer for some people, but I actually had never had these until a few years ago, when my sister-in-law made them one Thanksgiving we were visiting my parents in Kentucky.
 I had one bite and was sold.
 These have graced my goodie plate consistently since then.